Try mountain biking at Coed y Brenin

-Zip World Velocity is the longest zip line in Europe and the fastest in the world.
-Four parallel lines soar for a mile over the Penrhyn Quarry, which was once the biggest quarry in the world.
+Head to Zip World Penrhyn Quarry and take a ride on Velocity 2, the longest zip line in Europe and the fastest in the world.
+Four parallel lines soar for a mile over Penrhyn Quarry, which was once the biggest quarry in the world.
 Lying flat in a special harness, riders fly solo through the skies at over 100mph, 500ft above a lake, experiencing the nearest thrill to flying.

 This is the most famous walk in Wales – and it's not just because of the high tea in the summit cafe.
 Attempt Yr Wyddfa, the highest mountain in Wales and England, for epic views.
-Choose your challenge from six routes, including Llanberis Path that runs alongside the Snowdon Mountain Railway or follow the PYG track up and the Miner's Path down.
-Make sure you take heed of the safety guidance before heading out.
+Choose your challenge from six routes to the top of Snowdon, including the Llanberis Path that runs alongside the Snowdon Mountain Railway or follow the PYG track up and the Miner's Path down.
+Make sure you take heed of the Eryri National Park safety advice before heading out.

-Zip World Titan is Europe's largest zipping zone, with over 8km of zip lines.
-There are three runs, each getting progressively faster, and because there are four wires running parallel on each run, you can share the experience (and screams) with friends and family.
-Fly together above the amazing landscape of moor, mountain and mine, reaching over 60mph.
+Have fun at Zip World Llechwedd on Zip World Titan 2, Europe's largest zipping zone, with more than 8km of zip lines.
+There are two runs, each getting progressively faster, and because there are four wires running parallel on each run, you can share the experience (and screams) with friends and family.
+Fly together above the amazing landscape of moor, mountain and mine, reaching faster than 60mph.

 Catch air at Bounce Below

-Deep inside the Llechwedd slate caverns, in a massive underground chamber, there’s the world’s most extraordinary bouncing experience, Bounce Below.
+Nearby, deep inside the Zip World Llechwedd complex, in a massive underground chamber, there’s the world’s most extraordinary bouncing experience - Bounce Below.
 Three huge trampolines have been set up, one above the other, in a space that’s like an alien cathedral, all connected with slides and ladders, and lit by psychedelic multi-coloured lights.

 Try white water rafting in Bala